Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - It is intended to explain timing/degraded-network cases where commits, reveals, or sidecar hashes arrive late or asymmetrically.

+## Proposal Relay And Sidecar Reconciliation

+In the common case, extension material arrives the same way proposals do: through relay and observation over time.
+There is no "fetch missing proposal X" mechanism in base consensus.
+Transaction sets are fetchable by hash; proposals are not.
+A node that joins or falls behind mid-round normally observes for a few ticks/rounds until the relayed proposal stream is coherent enough to participate.

+RNG and Export add a stricter requirement on top of that proposal stream: their sidecar roots are accepted by absolute quorum over a fixed parent-ledger validator denominator, not by percentages over whichever proposers this node happens to observe.
+That fixed denominator is intentional.
+It gives the sidecar gates deterministic, intersection-safe semantics: two quorum-aligned cohorts cannot both make conflicting sidecar roots ledger material under the same active-view assumptions.
+The cost is that missed proposal-borne material does not shrink the target the way observed-proposer percentages do; it leaves the node short of the fixed quorum.

+Sidecar reconciliation is the recovery path for that gap.
+A sidecar SHAMap is a secondary distribution path for the proposal material that matters to the fixed quorum, not a second authority.
+Fetched leaves are admitted only after semantic validation.
+For RNG commits, that means the sidecar leaf carries a `ProposalProof`: the signed proposal position bytes plus the proposal signature, so a node that missed the original proposal relay can verify that the validator really advertised the commitment.
+RNG reveals are leaner: they verify against the already-proven commitment.
+Export signature leaves similarly carry the signed export material and are re-verified before they can become quorum material.

+Without reconciliation, the design would still be safe: the node would count only material it observed through the primary proposal relay and would degrade or retry when that observed intersection missed the fixed quorum.
+Reconciliation is what lets a healthy network recover missing leaves and keep higher RNG tiers or same-ledger Export success more often.
+It is therefore liveness/quality machinery with a real semantic admission boundary, not part of base transaction set agreement.

 ## RNG Commit/Reveal Principles

 RNG proceeds through establish sub-states: